BayshoreNetworks/gargoyle/README.md

 	- “enforce” - boolean type, acceptable values are 1 and 0 where 1 means block (make iptables and syslog entries when appropriate) and 0 means only report (write syslog entries only and take no blocking action)

-	- “port_scan_threshold” - integer representing count,
+	- “port_scan_threshold” - integer representing count, when performing analysis of the activity of each host this value is the threshold count of hits per unique port.
+If this threshold is surpassed for any one port by any given host Gargoyle_pscand will treat that as malicious activity

-	- “single_ip_scan_threshold” - integer representing count,
+	- “single_ip_scan_threshold” - integer representing count, when performing analysis of the activity of each host this value is the threshold count of ports that were scanned.
+If this threshold is surpassed by any given host Gargoyle_pscand will treat that as malicious activity

-	- “overall_port_scan_threshold” - integer representing count,
+	- “overall_port_scan_threshold” - integer representing count, when performing analysis of the activity of each host this value is the threshold count of collective activity.
+Collective activity is based on combinations of actions, for example if one host hits port 23 four times and ports 80,443,8080,9000,9090 each once.
+If this threshold is surpassed by any given host Gargoyle_pscand will treat that as malicious activity

 	- “last_seen_delta” - integer representing seconds,